The Majesty of God

 Adam and Eve were vegetarians and it was repugnant to them to kill animals, even when it was necessary.
 Softer, more comfortable and more attractive clothes could be made from plant fibres and woven from animal hair.
 Besides that, it's too warm to wear fur when the temperature is always 76o Fahrenheit.
 Even leather would be too warm, especially to work in.

 When picturing Adam and Eve after their expulsion from the Garden and how their children dressed, I see them wearing clothes that are both practical and beautiful.
 They had the brains to figure out that trousers and shorts are easier to work in than long skirts and more modest than tunics.
 They could bend over in them without someone seeing up their skirt.
-They could figure out how to weave fabric and sew shirts and blouses.
+They could more easily than modern man figure out how to weave fabric and sew shirts and blouses.
 It is really no wonder that ancient cave paintings in various parts of the world depict men and women wearing trousers, shirts, boots, and hats that are very much like modern dress.

 I think that Cain experimented with hybrids and thought he could produce better plants than God.
 I think he looked for a way to overcome the curse that was on the ground by seeing if he could make the plants more productive.
 In his fertile mind, many ideas sprouted and he was probably quite successful in his endeavours, which made him even more proud.